 Members appointed to the Panel get together at the beginning of each year, before the Annual General Meeting, for induction training about our role and functions.
 For those continuing in their position, this is an opportunity to refresh their knowledge and share their views.
-This year, we focussed on a refresh of our role and function and looked ahead to the matters we would need to cover following the election of a new Commissioner.
-Additional briefings were provided in advance of specific functions, such as consideration of the Commissioner's precept proposal and the Confirmation Hearing.
-This ensured that we were fully prepared to challenge and support the Commissioner at our public meetings.
+Additional briefings have also been provided in advance of specific functions, such as consideration of the Commissioner's precept proposal.
+This ensures that we were fully prepared to challenge and support the Commissioner at our public meetings.